realsonalkumar/Hindustan-Unilever-BFS-Hackathon/README.md

 4. Training Isolation Forest for anomaly detection.
 (DBSCAN was also tried but results were not good).
 5. Training VAE to learn anomalies for deployment.

 Below is a glimpse of how our model performed and visualization on 3 dimensions.
+Yellow signifies normal and brown signifies anomaly.

 <p align="center">
 <img width="480" height="270" src="https://github.com/Sreyan88/Hindustan-Unilever-BFS-Hackathon/blob/master/Extra/Anomaly Plot.png">